 Across Baptists Together the goal is 'Excellence in Safeguarding.'
-This resource will provide a helpful tool for all churches on this journey.
-Support is available through the local Baptist association team as well as information, guidance and resources on the Baptists Together website at www.baptist.org.uk
+This resource will provide a helpful tool f on this journey.
+Support is available through our local Baptist association team as well as information, guidance and resources on the Baptists Together website at www.baptist.org.uk.